compas-dev/compas_fab/README.md

 Just as the compAS Framework, the suggested usage is not through an install, but rather a local copy of the source code.

-Start off by making sure you have all the prerequisites installed:
+Start off by making sure you have all the prerequisites installed.
+Open a terminal window on the folder where you cloned this repository and run the following:

-    $ pip install -r requirements.txt
+    pip install -r requirements.txt

 And add the root folder of this repository to your `PYTHONPATH` to make it importable.